 Travels with V

-Öland is just a stone’s throw off the coast, and easily accessible by a bridge.
+Öland (pronounced “err-land”) is just a stone’s throw off the coast, and easily accessible from the mainland by a long bridge.
 But it’s still a place full of mysteries.
 There are ruins here with graffiti many hundred year’s old, there’s the magical stillness of the “Alvaret”, the wry and wild woods of the Troll woods and the surprise of a praised gourmet restaurant in the basement of an ordinary villa That’s just a few of the things that happened to us during a couple of days on this island.
 So join us there!

 Since 1972 there’s a simple and easy way to get to Öland from the city of Kalmar on the mainland via the 6 km long Öland Bridge.
 And all of a sudden you’re in another dimension.
 Here’s no need to hurry, the roads are mostly narrow and winding.
 The Alvaret heath dominates the center and the rest is mostly cultivated.
 Forests are found mainly in the north.